Battle of Kambula: Pursuit

-As soon as the Zulus began to move eastwards, Woods ordered Buller to pursue the Zulu with his 600 horse.
+As soon as the Zulus began to move eastwards, Wood ordered Buller to pursue the Zulu with his 600 horse.
 The Zulu continued to jog-trot as the horsemen, in three columns, closed up and attacked.
 The Zulu were harried mercilessly towards Zunguin Nek, mounted troops firing one handed with carbines from the saddle, using their carbines as clubs and spearing them with discarded assegais.
 The abaQulusi, only recently arrived, ran with the rest of the Zulu force.
 Captain Cecil D'Arcy of the Frontier Light Horse (FLH) told his troopers to take no prisoners and told them, "no quarter boys and remember yesterday!" referring to the action at Hlobane, where his men had suffered severely.
 The FLH singled out the abaQulusi, chasing them as far as Hlobane and extracting a savage revenge for their comrades killed the day before.
 D'Arcy recalled that they, 'butchered the brutes [Zulus] all over the place' while Buller was, 'like a tiger drunk with blood'.
 Following the cavalry, the British infantry and African auxiliaries combed the field killing any wounded or hiding Zulus.
 Around 6:30 p.m. as dusk fell, a mist rose around the Zunguin mountains, stopping the pursuit.